Gorp5/Gorp5/README.md

 My favorite topics in CS currently include:
 Feature Learning (via Autoencoders),
-Compute Shaders,
+Parallelization via Shaders,
-Data Analysis,
+& Data Analysis

-and most of all: ✨**Learning New Things**✨

-Let's connect!
-Gorpdev@gmail.com
+🌱 I’m currently learning CUDA and C++

 Im always excited to collaborate on interesting projects.
 If you have any let me know!

 ## Tech Stack
 Here are some of the technologies I have been using recently.